MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/create-edit-app.md

 <a name="LaunchApp"></a>
 ## Run a model-driven app

-Go to the [Dynamics 365 home page](https://home.dynamics.com/) and then select the app you want.
+Go to the [Dynamics 365 for Customer Engagement home page](https://home.dynamics.com/) and then select the app you want.
 If there are several apps available, search for the app by typing in the search box.

 From within an app, the following features include filtering by record type:
 - Categorized search and Relevance search results